Course Outline

 Format:

-1. In small groups each student chooses a different critical thinker / activist from the text and reflects on their work/contribution to society.
+1. In small groups each student chooses a different critical thinker / activist from the text provided and reflects on their work/contribution to society.

-2. Together, develop a powerpoint presentation that includes a summary of each critical thinkers’ contribution and compares and contrasts their approaches.
+2. Together, develop a powerpoint that includes a summary of each critical thinkers’ contribution and compares and contrasts their approaches.

 3. Think of a social justice issue impacting on contemporary society and explore how the critical thinkers/activists approaches could be used by practitioners to respond to the issue.